A Million Strong: Repairing, Rebuilding, and Reimagining New York City public schools for ALL our Kids

 An Education Recovery Corps could utilize the strength of our CUNY students and graduates, and other young people, to partner with educators to support the academic and social-emotional recovery of our elementary and secondary school students.
 Partially funded through federal AmeriCorps dollars and modeled after existing initiatives like the CUNY Tutor Corps, the College Bridge Program, and City Year, but with a more meaningful living allowance to ensure corps members are fairly paid for their service, an Education Recovery Corps could provide supplemental learning and social-emotional support for younger students, while offering immediate employment in their own communities for CUNY students and graduates, many of whom have faced economic hardship as a result of the pandemic.

-This learning disruption is also disproportionately hurting children and students in key transitions — for example, those entering kindergarten and transitioning to post-secondary.
+This learning disruption is also disproportionately hurting children and students in key transitions—for example, those entering kindergarten and transitioning to post-secondary.
 Overall, enrollment is down, with this year’s decline as substantial as the previous 12 years’ decline, with those drops focused in the early grades.
 CUNY has seen unprecedented drops in enrollment, especially among first-time first-year students in fall 2020, and trends like FAFSA completion for 2021 do not bode well.
-In partnership with CBOs, families, and schools, we need a city-wide effort to communicate and re-engage these families and students and double down on our support for those entering key transitions in the next year, with a parallel effort at the CUNY level.
+In partnership with community-based organizations, families, and schools, we need a city-wide effort to communicate and re-engage these families and students and double down on our support for those entering key transitions in the next year, with a parallel effort at the CUNY level.

 Reimagining means not just reverting to our pre-COVID normal, but creating schools that center the needs and experiences of students historically marginalized and underserved and foster holistic skills and development for all students.
 We must work with educators, families, experts in the field of equity and the science of learning, and community-based organizations to lead with a vision for schools that cultivates students’ multiple identities, fosters physical and mental wellness, supports social and emotional development, and develops their cognitive and academic skills.
 This framework will ensure that students’ identities are supported through culturally responsive practices, that social and emotional development is integrated into every facet of the school environment and instruction, and that a continuum of mental health care for students inside and outside of schools is well articulated.
 The framework will help all stakeholders understand a complete and integrated vision for school culture, climate, and instruction, and end the confusion over multiple guides, frameworks, and approaches or competing priorities imposed upon school leaders and educators.
 It will be supported with guidance, protocols, and ongoing professional development so that all school leaders, educators, and staff are equipped to implement it.

-Prioritize the needs of students in temporary housing: Schools and shelters as opportunities for student supports
+Prioritize the needs of students in temporary housing

 One in ten New York City students are homeless, including more than 32,000 students living in City shelters and approximately 73,000 students doubled up in temporary shared housing situations in 2019-2020.
 Yet the system systematically fails to provide them with the education and services they need–a reality only exacerbated during the pandemic, when too many students in temporary housing were left to learn without devices, wifi or cell service in some shelters, or even a safe and quiet space to learn.